 A disclaimer form can also be called a waiver form.

-In the beauty industry a disclaimer is often used by a therapist to avoid or limit their liability if something goes wrong during a treatment.
+In the beauty industry, a disclaimer is often used by a therapist to avoid or limit their liability if something goes wrong during a treatment.

 A therapist may obtain a completed disclaimer from their client with the intention that their client cannot pursue a claim against them if there is an injury as a result of the treatment.

 In particular, many therapists use a disclaimer instead of carrying out a patch test prior to the treatment.
-In some situations, it may be difficult to arrange a patch test if a client calls into a salon hoping to have a treatment there and then or if you work on a mobile basis it may be difficult to travel to a client 24 hours before the treatment to carry out the patch test.
+In some situations, it may be difficult to arrange a patch test if a client calls into a salon hoping to have treatment there and then or if you work on a mobile basis it may be difficult to travel to a client 24 hours before the treatment to carry out the patch test.

-But, the problem is in reality a disclaimer does not protect the therapist from having a claim made against them as a client still has the right to pursue a claim, even if they have signed a disclaimer.
+But, the problem is, in reality, a disclaimer does not protect the therapist from having a claim made against them as a client still has the right to pursue a claim, even if they have signed a disclaimer.

 In a court of law, a judge would deem the therapist to be the professional as they are acting within their profession and have had the necessary training to do so.
 This training means the therapist should be leading their client as to how the treatment is correctly performed.
 If a therapist has been trained to carry out a patch test it would be deemed that they are acting unprofessionally to advise their client to sign a disclaimer and not to carry out the patch test.
-It is a therapist’s duty to carry out a patch test in accordance with their training and the manufacturers guidelines.
-In this situation should a claim be taken to court then the judge would rule in favor of the client and NOT the therapist as quite simply, the therapist should have known better and followed their training.
+It is a therapist’s duty to carry out a patch test in accordance with their training and the manufacturer's guidelines.
+In this situation should a claim be taken to court then the judge would rule in favour of the client and NOT the therapist as quite simply, the therapist should have known better and followed their training.